chamithdilhara41/TravelEase-AADFinalProject/README.md

 # 🌍 TravelEase - Sri Lanka Travel Booking Platform

 **TravelEase** is a full-featured web-based travel booking system designed to help foreign travelers explore Sri Lanka with ease.
-Users can book tour packages, choose languages, hire certified guides, select vehicles, and plan multi-destination trips — all in one platform.
+Users can book tour packages, hire certified guides, select vehicles, and plan multi-destination trips — all in one platform.

 ---